Welcome

 How will we meet?

-I am only offering online therapy (using Zoom).
+I am only offering online therapy (using googlemeets).
 All therapy session appointments are password protected to maintain your confidentiality.
+Meeting online also means if you are having treatment and feeling unwell there's no travel and it is easy to do it from the comfort of your own home.

 If you're interested in hearing a bit more about the family therapy approach you can watch a video